 School Zone & Playground Zone Safety

-On June 15, 2022, CAA released Supporting our Kids on the Journey to School: A CAA School Travel Study.
-The report, the first-of-its-kind in Canada, lays out best practices in school zone travel policies with the aim of keeping kids safer on their journey to school.
 Every day, millions of Canadian families make a journey to and from school.
+CAA’s Supporting our Kids on the Journey to School Travel Study, the first-of-its-kind in Canada, lays out best practices in school zone travel policies with the aim of keeping kids safer on their journey to school.
 Evidence suggests school zones remain unsafe for many - with nearly 30% of drivers reporting they have witnessed a near miss or collision in a school zone.
-Findings for Saskatchewan, the remaining provinces and territories can be found here.
+Findings for Saskatchewan can be found on page 20 of the publication.
+The safety of our children and all road users is a priority for CAA Saskatchewan.

 Students & Pedestrians